Scaling of Fock-space propagator and multifractality across the many-body localization transition: Multifractality and scaling theory from the imaginary part of Feenberg self-energy

-{\it Multifractality and scaling theory from the imaginary part of Feenberg self-energy.---} The imaginary part $\Delta_I(E)$ of the self-energy determines the energy-resolved decay time [$\Delta_I(E)^{-1}$] of a localized initial state $\ket{I}$ or, alternatively, the life time of an excitation with energy $E$ created at the FS lattice site $I$ \cite{Anderson1958}.
+The imaginary part $\Delta_I(E)$ of the self-energy determines the energy-resolved decay time [$\Delta_I(E)^{-1}$] of a localized initial state $\ket{I}$ or, alternatively, the life time of an excitation with energy $E$ created at the FS lattice site $I$ \cite{Anderson1958}.
 As such, $\Delta_I(E)$ directly encodes information about localization or lack thereof.
 In the thermal phase, the typical value $\dt\sim\mt{O}(1)$, as the initial state decays in a finite time, whereas in the MBL phase, $\dt\to 0$ in the thermodynamic limit $\mathcal{N}_F\to\infty$.

 Numerical results for $\Delta_t$ as a function of $\NF$ are shown in Fig.~\ref{Fig:Fig1}(b). $\dt$ indeed decreases as a function of $W$ from an $\mathcal{O}(1)$ value in the thermal phase to a value which in the MBL phase vanishes exponentially rapidly with $L$.
 Deep in the thermal phase at weak disorder, $\dt$ is independent of $\NF$.
 By contrast, in the MBL phase ($W>W_c$), $\dt$ decays as a power-law, $\propto\NF^{-(1-D_s)}$ with $0<D_s<1$.
 As discussed later, $D_{s}$ is a spectral fractal dimension which characterizes the multifractality of the MBL states.
 It depends on $W$ as shown in Fig.~\ref{Fig:Fig1}(c), where $D_s$ has been obtained from the finite-size scaling analysis discussed below.
 Note that at intermediate disorder in the ETH phase, $\dt$ initially decays with $\NF$ for small $L$, before showing an increasing trend, presumably towards its finite asymptotic value in the thermodynamic limit [Fig.~\ref{Fig:Fig1}(b)].
 This indicates that the systems are in the critical regime at intermediate disorder.